-The unlucky date will occur for not just the final time this year and this decade on Friday, which is why we rounded up 13 things you might not know about this ominous day.
+And to honour the occasion, we rounded up 13 things you might not know about this ominous day.

 Whether you think it’s unlucky or not, cross your fingers (and maybe your toes) and check out these 13 interesting facts about Friday the 13th.

 There are a number of theories about the origins of Friday the 13th and its association with all things unlucky.
 One theory is that the superstition stems from early Christianity, because 13 is the number of people present at the Last Supper (Jesus and his 12 apostles), which took place on Maundy Thursday.
 At the Last Supper, Judas, the apostle who betrayed Jesus, was the 13th member of the party to arrive.
 Jesus died the next day, on Good Friday.

 Not all cultures believe Friday the 13th is unlucky.
 In Spanish and Greek cultures, Tuesday the 13th is considered far more ominous.
 In Italian culture, Friday the 17th is considered to be even unluckier than the 13th.

 For a month to have a Friday the 13th, it must begin with a Sunday.
 If you don’t believe us, check the calendar for yourself.

 Friday the 13th will happen at least once a year but can occur as many as three times a year.